-3.02 Accident/Incident Reports
+1.3.02 How to Report an Accident/Incident

-All accidents/incidents occurring on District property, school buses or during the course of school-sponsored activities, including field trips and other away events, are to be reported to the building administrator or immediate supervisor immediately.
-Reports should cover property damage as well as personal injury.
-A completed accident report form must be submitted to the building principal/immediate supervisor within twenty-four (24) hours or the next scheduled District workday, as appropriate.
+It's important that the building administrators or immediate supervisors be made aware of all accidents/incidents that result in personal injury or damage to property so appropriate action can be taken.
+This includes accidents/incidents occurring on District property, school buses or during school-sponsored activities, including field trips and other away events.
+In all situations, an Accident Form is required to be completed and submitted by the reporting employee within twenty-four (24) hours or the next scheduled District workday.
 In the event of a work-related accident or injury, please see the Worker's Compensation section of this Handbook.